keraton/Newman-Postman-CFP/Script.md

     - We also added a slack webhook, see this snippet will send the result to our slack channel.
 Now we can be aware of any issue arising.
     - During this talk our scheduled function was fired a few time as you can see, running Newman against our production application.
  - PPT
-  - What we have seen : BB
+  - What we have seen :
+     - BB
+        - Proper test
   - Pros & Cons
     - XT
       - From our personal usage the pros are that we can easily use the collections we were already using within our team to perform some acceptance tests.
 The learning curve is small if you already know how to use Postman and Newman CLI is quite straightforward.
 So no new language to learn, writing your first end to end test will be quick.
 Community support is big, for example you can find reporters for a lot of languages.